fuksja/fuksja/README.md

-🌱 I’m currently learning computer science at Politechnika Warszawska in Warsaw
+🌱 I’m currently studying computer science at Politechnika Warszawska in Warsaw

 <!--
 **fuksja/fuksja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.